-1.3 Artificial Intelligence (AI) and AI (Academic Integrity)
+1.3 Artificial Intelligence and Academic Integrity

-Inappropriate use of AI may lead to other breaches of academic integrity, including plagiarism, fabrication or falsification of content, collusion, contract cheating, or fraud etc. This misconduct may occur under the following circumstances:
+Inappropriate use of AI tools may lead to other breaches of academic integrity, including plagiarism, fabrication or falsification of content, collusion, contract cheating, or fraud etc. This misconduct may occur under the following circumstances:

-- Using AI in an assessment where the assessment brief has explicitly stated it cannot be used; - Using AI in a mode or with a tool when the assessment brief has explicitly restricted the use of AI in that mode or tool, and that it cannot be used in an assessment; and - No acknowledgement of the use of AI in the assessment.
+- Using AI tool(s) in an assessment where the assessment brief has explicitly stated it cannot be used; - Using AI tool(s) in a mode or with a tool when the assessment brief has explicitly restricted the AI usage in that mode or tool; and - No acknowledgement of the use of AI tool(s) in the assessment.